 Acupuncture points in muscles where the representation on the somatosensory cortex is particularly large (Hseich, 1997).
 Therefore, the hands and feet are strong analgesic points used to evoke supraspinal effects.
 Points include LI4, LU5, GB34, SP6, ST36, GB40 and LV3 as they increase activity of the hypothalamus (Wu et al., 2002).
 Only LI4 was used as other points were difficult to access due to the patient’s position.

 This point also promotes Qi flow and discharges exogenous pathogens.

 The large intestine meridian is a Yang meridian and has a powerful effect on analgesia, especially in the upper half of the body.
-This point is coupled with TE 14, it move Qi and blood as well as facilitating joint movement.
-This point is also described as the anterior eye of the shoulder, therefore it point increases Qi flow, as well as moving Qi and blood.
+This point is coupled with TE 14, it moves Qi and blood as well as facilitates joint movement.
+This point is also described as the anterior eye of the shoulder, therefore the point increases Qi flow, as well as moving Qi and blood.
 This point is also used to facilitate movement of her should joint.

 The triple energiser meridian is responsible for smooth function between the three cavities of the body (upper, middle and lower).
 This point is indicated for heaviness in the shoulder and arm pain.
 This point is known as the posterior eye of the shoulder.
 It helps to dispel wind and cold which is associated with restrictions of Qi flow.

-Non specifically, acupuncture can may modulate excitability of emotional processing in the limbic and frontal regions, by normalising afferent input, emotional responses and the cortical awareness of emotional responses (Bradnam, 2011).
-Therefore all points used had a common goal of normalising the output from the brainstem to help alter the pain perception advanced by emotion (Nadapow et al, 2009 and Bradnam, 2011).
+Non specifically, acupuncture can modulate the excitability of emotional processing in the limbic and frontal regions, by normalising afferent input, emotional responses and the cortical awareness of emotional responses (Bradnam, 2011).
+Therefore all points used had a common goal of normalising the output from the brainstem to help alter the pain perception advanced by emotion (Nadapow et al., 2009; and Bradnam, 2011).